 - Place the biscuits on the prepared baking sheet and brush the tops of each one with half and half or heavy whipping cream.

 - Bake at 400°F (204°C) for 16-20 minutes or until the tops of the biscuits are lightly golden brown and cooked through in the middle.
 If the biscuits begin to brown too much before they're finished baking, cover with a piece of foil until they're done.

 - Remove from the oven and set aside to cool.

 - In the bowl of a stand mixer fitted with the whisk attachment, or in a large mixing bowl using a hand-held mixer, add the heavy whipping cream, powdered sugar, and vanilla extract.
 Start mixing on low speed, then increase the speed to medium-high until stiff peaks form.

 To assemble the shortcakes:

-- Once the biscuits have cooled, slice each one in half, top with 1/2 cup of strawberries and 1/4 cup of whipped cream.
+- Once the biscuits have cooled, slice each one in half, top with 1/2 cup of the sliced strawberries and 1/4 cup of whipped cream.
 Serve and enjoy!